-The workshop, taking place at the Bank of Canada, will comprise a series of lively and thought-provoking panel discussions.
-It will be webcast live.
-The invited audience will include academics, other central bankers, private sector economists and financial market experts, labour union representatives, senior officials from government departments and Crown agencies, representatives from policy think tanks, and the media.
+The workshop, which took place at the Bank of Canada, comprised a series of lively and thought-provoking panel discussions.
+Webcast live, the invited audience included academics, other central bankers, private sector economists and financial market experts, labour union representatives, senior officials from government departments and Crown agencies, representatives from policy think tanks, and the media.

 Thursday, 14 September 2017

 |09:00 - 10:15||The Role and Objectives of Canadian Monetary Policy

 |10:45 - 12:00||The Scope and Effectiveness of Monetary Policy Tools

 |13:30 - 14:45||Monetary Policy Transparency and Communication